Charles Kingsford Smith: World War I and early flying experience

+1927 Circumnavigation of Australia

+In June 1927, Kingsford Smith and Charles Ulm circumnavigated the Australian continent in ten days and five hours, beating the previous record by 12 days, in a Bristol Tourer plane.

+In parallel with Kingsford Smith’s record-setting flight, pilot Keith Anderson and mechanic Bob Hitchcock undertook a separate round-Australia journey in a Bristol Tourer, departing Brisbane on 25 June 1927, and taking 14 days.

 1928 Trans-Pacific flight

 In 1928, Kingsford Smith and Charles Ulm arrived in the United States and began to search for an aircraft.
 Famed Australian polar explorer Sir Hubert Wilkins sold them a Fokker F.VII/3m monoplane, which they named the Southern Cross.

 At 8:54 a.m. on 31 May 1928, Kingsford Smith and his 4-man crew left Oakland, California, to attempt the first trans-Pacific flight to Australia.
 The flight was in three stages.
 The first, from Oakland to Wheeler Army Airfield, Hawaii, was 3870 km, taking an uneventful 27 hours 25 minutes (87.54 mph).
 They took off from Barking Sands on Mana, Kauai, since the runway at Wheeler was not long enough.
 They headed for Suva, Fiji, 5077 km away, taking 34 hours 30 minutes (91.45 mph).
 This was the most demanding portion of the journey, as they flew through a massive lightning storm near the equator.
 The third leg was the shortest, 2709 km in 20 hours (84.15 mph), and crossed the Australian coastline near Ballina before turning north to fly 170 km to Brisbane, where they landed at 10.50 a.m. on 9 June.
 The total flight distance was approximately 11566 km.
 Kingsford Smith was met by a huge crowd of 26,000 at Eagle Farm Airport, and was welcomed as a hero.
 Australian aviator Charles Ulm was the relief pilot.
-The other crewmen were Americans, they were James Warner, the radio operator, and Captain Harry Lyon, the navigator and engineer.
+The other crewmen were Americans radio operator James Warner and navigator and engineer Harry Lyon.

 The National Film and Sound Archive of Australia has a film biography of Kingsford Smith, called An Airman Remembers, and recordings of Kingsford Smith and Ulm talking about the journey.

 A stamp sheet and stamps, featuring the Australian aviators Kingsford Smith and Ulm, were released by Australia Post in 1978, commemorating the 50th anniversary of the flight.

 A young New Zealander named Jean Batten attended a dinner in Australia featuring Kingsford Smith after the trans-Pacific flight and told him "I'm going to learn to fly."
 She later convinced him to take her for a flight in the Southern Cross and went on to become a record-setting aviator, following his example instead of his advice ("Don't attempt to break men's records – and don't fly at night", he told her in 1928 and remembered wryly later).